Ben435/Learning/topics/cloudflare-workers/README.md

 ## Runtime Environment

 Running in essentially V8 isolates.
 Looks modified, as they've overriden some functionality, especially around web requests and the time API's.
 Supports raw V8 JS, so essentially anything you can run in Chrome.
 This can be a bit weird, because as a server-side environment, you might expect NodeJS support, but its not.
-Can use `type = 'webpack'` in the `wrangler.toml` to run the default webpack config over your code, else it'll error on NodeJS stuff like `require('lib')` or similar.
+Can use `type = 'webpack'` in the `wrangler.toml` to run a default webpack config over your code, else it'll error on NodeJS stuff like `require('lib')` or similar.

 Also supports WASM.
 Seems to have had mixed reception on this, reports only _some_ WASM libraries generate "CloudFlare Worker Compliant" WASM (eg: the Golang wasm compiler doesn't seem to work, but the Rust wasm compiler worked fine).
 Seems CloudFlare uses Rust internally for a lot of there stuff, so at least that has pretty good support.